WW2 Weapons

 WW2 Weapons are a result of rapid technological innovation in response to the needs of the various combatants.
 Many different weapons systems we see today evolved from World War 2 warfare.
 Scroll down to see more articles about the history of WW2 weapons.
 Click here to see more articles in…

-Here you will find articles about the individual and collective weapons used by the Allied soldiers, whethe on foot or exiting landing ships, and German soldiers during the Battle of Normandy.
-Click on the articles listed below to learn more.
-This article is part of our larger D-Day resource meant to provide facts, information,…
+Weaponry of all sorts was used, of course, to varying degrees of success, during the second world war.
+Here you will find articles about the individual and collective weapons used by the Allied soldiers, whether on foot or exiting landing ships, and German soldiers during the Battle of Normandy.
+Certainly, the…

 The following article on WW2 vehicles is an excerpt from Barrett Tillman' D-Day Encyclopedia.
 It is available for order now from Amazon and Barnes & Noble.
 This article focuses on WW2 vehicles used by Americans, the British, and Germans.
 The types of vehicles varied greatly on the theatre of war and particular battle conditions.…